mku11/Salmon-Vault/docs/Development.md

 find . -name "gradlew" -exec dos2unix {} \;
 ```

-To refresh a branch from the remote repo:
+To refresh a specific branch from the remote repo:
 ```
-git pull origin wip-3.0.0
+git pull origin brachname
 ```